mj-cycls/docusaurus/docs/getting-started.md

 ```

 ### 6. Extra
-Here is another marid that just replies to the user what user wrote, like a mirror.
-The argument `x` in the `main` function holds the user's request to the marid.
+Here is another marid that just replies back to user what they wrote, basically a mirror:
 ```python
 from sarya import SaryaClient, UI